MateuszChmiest/MateuszChmiest/README.md

 Junior Front-End Developer
 --------------------------

-I started my adventure with programming in December 2021, on a course at the IT school "Coders Lab".
+I started my adventure with programming in December 2021.
 In programming, I am fascinated by the possibility of creating, constant development and the end result of my work.
 I'm an ambitious person with a great willingness to learn and develop.
 I am looking for my first commercial experience as a frontend developer.

 * 🖥️  See my portfolio at [portfolio webiste](http://mateuszchmiest.pl)
 * ✉️  You can contact me at [mateusz\_269@icloud.com](mailto:mateusz_269@icloud.com)